IBM/api-samples/introduction/readme.md

 ### 07_DeprecatedHeader.py
 This sample demonstrates the Deprecated response header.
-The Deprecated response header is returned any time a deprecated version of the API is called.
+The Deprecated response header is returned for each request to a deprecated API endpoint.